 Extremes fascinate us: the biggest, the fastest, the oldest, the tallest.
 Books and TV-programmes regularly scratch our itch for records, whether it is feats of engineering or biological extremes, and many sporting events revolve around humans attempting to set new records.
 One glance at the cover of Matthew D. LaPlante’s book Superlative and you might think that this is yet another book offering lots of gee-whiz factoids.
 You would also be wrong.
 Instead, this is an amusing and fascinating book that digs just that much deeper into the biology behind extremes, and why studying them is so worthwhile.

 Superlative starts with an interesting observation: science often purposefully ignores statistical outliers.
 And yet, studying them can be revealing, showing how evolution manages to push organisms to extremes.
 Next to satisfying our curiosity, understanding how such extremes can exist could lead to all sorts of applications.
-Take size, most recently also discussed in Nature’s Giants: The Biology and Evolution of the World’s Largest Lifeforms.
-From books such as Scale: The Universal Laws of Life and Death in Organisms, Cities and Companies and Why Size Matters: From Bacteria to Blue Whales, I already knew that most things do not scale linearly with one another.
+Take size, most recently also discussed in Nature’s Giants.
+From books such as Scale and Why Size Matters, I already knew that most things do not scale linearly with one another.
 But given the vastly larger number of cells that make up an elephant, how is it they do not develop cancer more?
 As mammals, humans and elephants share a large amount of genetic material, but clearly the latter are doing something different.
 Through a close reading of both primary literature and popular articles, LaPlante explains how elephant cells activate apoptosis pathways (basically a form of cellular suicide) at the first sign of mutation.

 Throughout Superlative, LaPlante employs this strategy, thus examining the world’s biggest, smallest, oldest, fastest, toughest, deadliest, smartest, and most-keen eared organisms.
 Bringing his background as a newspaper reporter to bear on this topic, he offers plenty of interesting tidbits with the wide-eyed wonderment of an outsider while witty footnotes provide more details on some of the interesting research that he puts in the spotlight here.
 There was plenty here that raised my eyebrows, though, as mentioned, the book avoids being a mere collection of factoids, rather seeking to stimulate deeper reflection.